WorldHealthOrganization/app/docs/BUILD.md

 ### Upload the bundle to Google Play

 Follow Google's instructions to [prepare & roll out releases](https://support.google.com/googleplay/android-developer/answer/7159011).

+**WARNING:** You must set the release type you want to create to "Closed" or you will inadvertently distribute the app to the general public.

 We have prepared the [assets needed for submission](https://drive.google.com/drive/folders/17wi6q3Vlpt9KB6FuEOpZBdCJHtLCSXzh?usp=sharing).